AleksKlyushev/get-and-cleaning-data_course-project/README.md

        $ Rscript run_analysis.R

-          - If the progream errors out, please make sure that the "UCI HAR Dataset" data is in the same folder
+          - If the progream errors out, please make sure that the "UCI HAR Dataset" data is in the same folder.
+This data can be downloaded from: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip .
+Once you download, please change
+          your directory into this folder before running the script.
+          You will get the following output:
+          Prompt within UCI HAR Dataset folder> Rscript run_analysis.R [1] "Performing Task 1..."
+        [1] "Performing Task 4..."
+        [1] "Performing Task 3..."
+        [1] "Performing Task 2..."
+        [1] "Performing Task 5..."
+        [1] "Generating 'tidyset.txt' file"
+           Prompt within UCI HAR Dataset folder>

 3. Look for the final dataset named "tidyset.txt" file in the same directory and view the file (the command shows first three rows)